Mission - Teaching, leading, and learning in a democratic society.

 d. use technology for their own professional development;

 e. act as instructional leaders in their educational settings; and

 f. understand the social, ethical, and human issues in the area of educational technology.

-The College of Education now offers graduate level courses online as part of the educational technology integration program.
-The courses are offered online using BlackBoard, a web-based learning environment, and are available for registration.
+The College of Education offers graduate level courses online as part of the educational technology integration program.
+The courses are offered online using BlackBoard, a web-based learning environment.

 Minimum Number of Hours in Programs

-The M.Ed. degree in educational technology requires a minimum of 33 semester hours.
+The M.Ed. degree in educational technology requires a minimum of 33 credit hours.

 DeVos Center, Pew Grand Rapids Campus, located in downtown Grand Rapids, MI